 Therefore, to re-emphasize one of the facts about vitamins and supplements because it is a vital concept to understand...

-Dietary supplements, such as vitamins and mineral supplements, are NOT... a replacement or substitute for food, a meal, or for eating junk.
+Dietary supplements, such as vitamins and mineral supplements, are NOT... a replacement or substitute for healthy food, a meal, or for eating "junk food" (refined, highly processed food).

 However, nutritional supplements are intended to "supplement", or complement, a healthy diet.